7bitcoder/7bitDI/Docs/advanced-guides/building-library.rst

 The library can be built locally using Cmake_ (`Cmake Installation`_)

-Create build directory and navigate to it:
+Create a build directory and navigate to it:

 .. code-block:: sh

     mkdir build && cd build

-Configure cmake project
+Configure CMake project

 .. code-block:: sh